bitfocus/companion/docs/3_config/triggers/trigger_types.md

   ![Trigger Variable](images/trigger_edit_variable_crop.png?raw=true 'Trigger Variable')
   Creates a Trigger that will get triggered every time a selected variable matches the condition or multiple conditions specified.

-  To find the variable you want to use, go to the instance page and click edit on the module you want a variable from.
+  To find the variable you want to use, go to the connection page and click edit on the module you want a variable from.
 Copy the variable and paste it into the text field.
 The variable will look something like this when you copy it `$(vmix:fullscreen_active)`, please remove `$( )`, and it should now look like in the picture.

   For each variable you add, you can perform some basic functions `=`, `!=`, `<` or `>`.